-New in 2017 Lincoln Center Theater presents a darkly comic political thriller about the secret talks that led to the 1993 peace agreement between Israel and the PLO.
-Begins March 23rd.
+Running since March 2017 Lincoln Center Theater presents a darkly comic political thriller about the secret talks that led to the 1993 peace agreement between Israel and the PLO.
+Winner of 2 Tony Awards, including Best Play.

 From the producers: How did the 1993 Middle East peace talks come to be held secretly in a castle in the middle of a forest outside Oslo?
 A darkly funny and sweeping new play, "Oslo" tells the surprising true story of the back-channel talks, unlikely friendships and quiet heroics that led to the 1993 Oslo Peace Accords between the Israelis and Palestinians.
 J.T.
 Rogers presents a deeply personal story set against a complex historical canvas: a story about the individuals behind world history and their all too human ambitions.